Inclement Weather & Incidents

 “How is the weather there?”

 This line is a common part of almost every conversation.
-The answer to this question can be cloudy, sunny, rainy, normal, cold, or even inclement climate.
+The answer to this question can be cloudy, sunny, rainy, normal, cold, or even inclement weather.

 For some people, this is just a part of the conversation, but for workers in the industrial sector, their daily schedule works around the weather.
 A considerable number of workers work under the sun every day for dedicated hours.
-The industrial sector needs to be alert about the daily and hourly weather to keep working smoothly and efficiently.
+That’s why industries must conduct regular inclement weather risk assessment to ensure smooth and safe operations.

 Let’s take a quick look at the types of inclement weather conditions and how they affect different industries.